-Real time monitoring equipment, namely a TEOM Series 1400a Ambient Particulate ( $PM{10}$ ).
-Monitor was installed in a secure location at Gortalowry House, Church street, Cookstown in December 2003.
+Real time monitoring equipment, namely a TEOM Series 1400a Ambient Particulate (PM{10}).
+Monitor was installed in a secure location at Gortalowry House, Church Street, Cookstown in December 2003.
 Prior to siting, advice was sought on the suitability of the location from NETCEN, AEA Air Quality Consultants.
 The site is within the 1 x 1 km grid square identified in the Stage 1 Risk and Assessment Report as having the highest concentration of coal burning properties in the Cookstown District.
-Since January 2005 the Data Management and QAQC has been managed by NETCEN.
+From January 2005 to December 2007 the Data Management and QAQC were managed by NETCEN.
+This function has been undertaken by the National Physical Laboratory since January 2008.

-PM10 Continuous Monitoring Results for 2006

-Data Converted to Gravimetric Equivalent Using a Conversion Factor for 1.3
+PM10 Continuous Monitoring Results for 2007 Data Converted to Gravimetric Equivalent Using a Conversion Factor of 1.3 All mass units are at 20'c and 1013mb

-Data Capture PM (10) (%) 99.2%
+Data Capture PM (10) (%) 94.1%

 Max.
-24 Hour Mean PM 10 67
+24 Hour Mean PM 10 μg/m 3 84

-No. of 24 Hour Means >50 μg/m 6
+No. of 24 Hour Means >50 μg/m 3 7

-Annual Mean PM 10 22
+Annual Mean PM 10 μg/m 3 22

 Type of Monitor TEOM

-It is anticipated that the above results will continue to be used to verify the detailed dispersion modelling undertaken by AEA Technologies (Netcen) in 2003 which predicted no exceedences of $SO_2$ and $PM{10}$ objectives.
+It is anticipated that the above results will continue to be used to verify the detailed dispersion modelling undertaken by AEA Technologies (Netcen) in 2003 which predicted no exceedences of SO_2 and PM{10} objectives.